marcushueser12/HouseRulesPolicies/privacy-policy.md

 3. Age Restrictions and Minor Protection
-House Rules is available to users of all ages for its general game content.
-However, access to alcohol-related content requires users to confirm they are 18 years of age or older.
-We use the date of birth you provide to enforce this age gate.
-We do not knowingly collect personal information from children under the age of 13.
-If you are a parent or guardian and believe your child has provided us with personal information, please contact us at the address below and we will delete that information promptly.
+House Rules is intended for users 18 years of age or older.
+We require date-of-birth verification at sign-up and do not permit accounts for users under 18.
+We do not knowingly collect information from anyone under 18.
+If we discover an account belongs to a user under 18, the account and associated data will be deleted.

 4. How We Use Your Information
 We use the information we collect to: